Many people with a chest condition will have been prescribed an inhaler. Inhaler technique will be different with different inhalers.

 It is important that you take your inhaler as prescribed, even if you feel well.

-Being able to take your inhaler correctly will mean the medication will be able to enter your lungs and do its job.
+Having a correct inhaler technique will mean the medication will be able to enter your lungs and do its job.
 This is something I can review.
 I have a device called an in-check dial which measures your ‘breath in’.
 This will tell me if you are able to get the medication effectively into your lungs.
 It can also be used to advise if a medication review would be beneficial to look at a different type of inhaler, if you are struggling with your current one.

 Some helpful tips for taking your inhaler